jaceyang97/open-mondrian/README.md

 ## TODO
-- [ ] If a color is selected, then it must be used in the composition
+- [√] If a color is selected, then it must be used in the composition
+- [ ] Add line colors
+- [ ] Desaturate effect for unselected colors